smicn/Car2Car/Readme.md

 Slightly we need to change the answer to such a question: “should the car in CS give an ACK to other requests?”
 For the previous version, the answer of course is absolutely No (Fig-A).
 For part-B of this question, now we just change it to “If the car who sends request is moving in the same direction with me, I, the car in CS, will give it an ACK”, anything else keeps the same (Fig-B).

 ![](https://raw.githubusercontent.com/smicn/Car2Car/master/docs/partA.png)
-<br>Fig-A At most one car is on the bridge
+Fig-A At most one car is on the bridge

 ![](https://raw.githubusercontent.com/smicn/Car2Car/master/docs/partB.png)
 <br>Fig-B Multiple cars can be on the bridge as long as they move in the same direction